saddavi/Talha-CloudResumeChallenge/README.md

 ## 📜 Overview

-This project showcases a modern, **serverless resume platform** built using **Azure services**, **infrastructure as code (IaC)**, and **DevOps best practices**.
-It demonstrates real-world cloud engineering skills by delivering a high-performance, secure, and scalable resume website.
+This project implements the [Cloud Resume Challenge](https://cloudresumechallenge.dev/), showcasing my cloud engineering skills through a **serverless resume platform** built using **Azure services**, **infrastructure as code (IaC)**, and **DevOps best practices**.
+It demonstrates real-world cloud architecture capabilities by delivering a high-performance, secure, and scalable web application.

 Key features include:

-- **Static Website Hosting**: Powered by Azure CDN with a custom domain.
+- **Static Website Hosting**: Powered by Azure Storage and CDN with a custom domain
-- **Serverless Backend**: Visitor counter API implemented with Azure Functions.
+- **Serverless Backend**: Visitor counter API implemented with Azure Functions and Python
-- **Database Integration**: CosmosDB for persistent data storage.
+- **Database Integration**: CosmosDB with MongoDB API for persistent visitor data
-- **CI/CD Pipeline**: Automated testing and deployment with GitHub Actions.
+- **CI/CD Pipeline**: Automated testing and deployment with GitHub Actions
-- **Infrastructure as Code**: Azure resources provisioned using Terraform.
+- **Infrastructure as Code**: Azure resources provisioned using Terraform
+- **Security Best Practices**: Proper secrets management, CORS configuration, and access controls

 ---